michaelsauter/crane/README.md

 in parallel, e.g. for CI builds.
 Container prefixes can also be supplied by the `CRANE_PREFIX` environment variable.

 ### Unique names
 If `unique` is set to true, Crane will add a timestamp to the container name, making it possible to have multiple containers based on the same Crane config.
 Since those containers can not be addressed by Crane later on (e.g. they cannot be stopped and removed), consider setting `rm` to `true` as well.
-This feature is experimental, which means it can be changed or even removed in with every minor version update.
+This feature is experimental, which means it can be changed or even removed in every minor version update.

 ### YAML advanced usage
 YAML gives you some advanced features like [alias](http://www.yaml.org/spec/1.2/spec.html#id2786196) and [merge](http://yaml.org/type/merge.html).
 They allow you to easily avoid duplicated code in your `crane.yml` file.
 As a example, imagine you need to define 2 different containers: `web` and `admin`.
 They share almost the same configuration but the `cmd` declaration.
 And imagine you also need 2 instances for each one for using with a node balancer.
 Then you can declare them as simply: